The Giant of Provence

-Our Ventoux BreakAway is a custom and private cycling tour perfect for individuals, couples and groups.
+Your Mont Ventoux bike tour is custom and private and perfect for individuals, couples and groups.

 You can choose the number of days you’d like to spend cycling in Provence with us, and we make sure your guided rides are tailored-made to your expectations and abilities.
 Your BreakAway can be as short as two nights and as long as you’d like to stay.

 Below is an example itinerary for a typical 3 day/3 night tour.

 Dentelles de Montmirail

 We will meet you at your hotel/B&B then head off on a ‘warm-up’ ride through the pretty Dentelles, the foothills of the géant itself!
 Although right next to Mont Ventoux, its hidden valleys, hilltop hamlets and tiny roads give the Dentelles a unique feel that make this one of the best areas to ride in Provence.

 Now that the legs are warmed up and you are full of energy from last night’s dinner, today is the main course of your tour!
 We meet early at your hotel, make sure your bikes are set up perfectly for your climb, then make our way to Bédoin.

 Today you are supported by a vehicle with water and energy when you need it.
 After your successful ascent of one of the most famous climbs in France (and a celebration at 1912 meters, of course!) we ride back to your hotel, descending the northern side of the mountain to Malaucène, then looping back on a wonderful route through vineyards and Mediterranean pine forests.